What You Need to Know about Filing Taxes as Newlyweds

 And finally, an easy question: how does the IRS handle a change in last name?
 Well, it doesn’t matter if you’ve taken your partner’s name or vice versa.
 Maybe you’ve decided to not change your last name at all!
 As long as the name on your return matches up with what the Social Security Office has on file, you’re good to go.

-Dealing with taxes is no one’s favorite thing to do after the excitement of a wedding.
+Dealing with taxes is no one’s favorite thing to do, especially after the excitement of a wedding.
 But the devil’s in the details.
 With these sorted out, you and your partner can be well on your way to a happy and financially secure life together.